ℹ️ Who this tutorial is for

 If you want to configure any additional options, use the checkboxes:

-Now go ahead and press Save and generate code and copy the code
+Now go ahead and press Save and generate code and copy the code.

-Now you can paste the form code into your website.
 In our example, we'll be using a WordPress website built with Elementor - but any website that accepts HTML snippets will work.

+Open the page/area you want to add your code to.
 We're pasting our code into a sidebar of our blog, using Elementor's HTML block.

 We start by editing our blog template, then dragging the HTML block into the sidebar: